It seems lately that a lot of people who want a children’s picture book ghostwritten for them aren’t quite sure what they’re getting for their money.

 If you’re traditionally publishing, the publishing house that gives you a contract will have the illustrations created for you.

-Thinking about it … I’ve decided the problem some have is the term “write a picture book.”
+Thinking about it… I’ve decided the problem some have is the term “write a picture book.”

-When thinking of a ‘picture book,’ most people think of a finished product – a story and illustrations.
+When thinking of a ‘picture book,’ most people think of a finished product as a story and illustrations.
 I can see where the confusion comes into play.
 Hopefully, this article adds some clarity to the topic.

 2. Do picture book ghostwriters offer story and illustration packages?